Subscribe to the Interacoustics Academy newsletter for updates and priority access to online events

 Vertical head impulse test

 For vertical head impulses, the test can be performed in the plane of the right anterior, left posterior (RALP) canals or in the plane of the left anterior, right posterior (LARP) canals.
-We’ll only consider the movements for LARP in this article, but the test is very similar for RALP.

 The EyeSeeCam method for recording head impulses starts with the patenting looking straight ahead at the target.
 The head is then impulsed either downward and 45 degrees to the right (right anterior stimulation) or upward and 45 degrees to the left (left posterior stimulation).